A new sports tradition at Walt Disney World begins on this cold morning

 and starring in the Broadway musical Hamilton, is born in New York City.
 His Disney

-credits include The Odd Life of Timothy Green (as Reggie), Star Wars: The Force Awakens (playing the role of Shag
+credits include Mary Poppins Returns (as Jack; a cockney lamplighter and former apprentice of Bert from the original film), The Odd Life of Timothy Green (as Reggie), Star Wars: The Force Awakens (playing the role of Shag

 Kava and writing some of the film's music), and Moana (one of 3 composers who contributed to the soundtrack).